 CC+ Cream Full-Coverage Foundation with SPF 50+

 With your skin primed and prepped, you can move on to foundation.
 When selecting a product, make sure that you’re using the best makeup for rosacea, sensitive skin, breakouts, or other redness.
-We recommend a product formulated with soothing, skin-loving ingredients, like the #1 best-selling, full coverage* CC+ Cream with SPF 50+.
+We recommend a product formulated with soothing, skin-loving ingredients, like the #1 SPF Foundation in America*, CC+ Cream with SPF 50+.

 In addition to collagen and peptides to support elasticity and visibly diminish fine lines, it contains niacinamide to help combat the appearance of hyperpigmentation.
 As a bonus, it contains SPF 50+ to protect your skin from the sun and prevent a sun-related trigger of your rosacea.

-Another great option is CC+ Cream Oil-Free Matte Full-Coverage Foundation with SPF 40.
+Another great option is CC+ Cream Natural Matte Foundation with SPF 40.
 This CC cream is a color-correcting full coverage foundation that will instantly camouflage imperfections including redness on skin, acne scarring, and large pores without creasing or cracking.
-It is clinically tested to reduce shine and control oil for up to 12 hours—all with a poreless, natural-looking matte finish that lasts!
+It's clinically tested to reduce shine and control oil—all with a poreless, natural-looking matte finish that lasts!

-Pro Tip: For flawless application, blend it onto your skin using your favorite IT Cosmetics makeup brush to be worn alone or under makeup.
+Pro Tip: For flawless application, blend CC+ Cream onto your skin using your favorite IT Cosmetics makeup brush.

 For a more targeted coverage solution that addresses smaller areas of redness on your face, use Bye Bye Under Eye Anti-Aging Concealer.
 One dot of this highly pigmented concealer goes a long way—and it won’t crease or crack throughout the day.
 The addition of niacinamide helps with inflammation and calming.